 This RYA course gives you all the theory you’ll need to sail a small yacht by day in both tidal and non-tidal waters.
-From 2017 there will be no difference in the certificate obtained in non-tidal waters such as the Mediterranean.
+There is no difference in the certificate obtained in non-tidal waters such as the Mediterranean.
 Your RYA certificate will be valid world-wide and so it is essential that you adequately cover tidal theory.

 If you’re looking for an online way to study theory, we recommend the RYA Day Skipper Shorebased course provided by Navathome, a RYA centre who specialise in online and distance learning.
 You can either book directly with Navathome or, if you would prefer to make a single payment for your courses, we can include the Navathome course in your booking with us and enrol you in their course on your behalf.
 Your contract for the online course will be with Navathome, not us.
 You can see their Terms & Conditions here.